arrudavit/arrudavit/README.md

-- 👋 Hi, I’m @VitoriaArruda
+- 👋 Hi, I’m @arrudavit
-- 👀 I’m interested in tecnology
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning CSS, JavaScript and HTML
+- 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on projects oppen source
+- 💞️ I’m looking to collaborate on projects open source
 - 📫 How to reach me https://www.linkedin.com/in/vitoriaarruda-/